 - Hyssop: should not be used if you have a history of seizures as it may trigger them or make them worse.

-- Geranium: may have an affect on hormonal balance.
+- Geranium: may have an effect on hormonal balance.
 Pregnant and nursing women should avoid using it.

 - Ginger: may interfere with blood clotting and should not be taken in conjunction with blood thinning medication.